cozy/cozy.github.io/src/sync/linux.md

 ## Detailed instructions on Gnome

-Click on one of this links to download Cozy Drive for your OS:
+Click on one of these links to download Cozy Drive for your OS:

  - [Cozy Drive for GNU/Linux 32 bits](https://nuts.cozycloud.cc/download/channel/stable/32);
  - [Cozy Drive for GNU/Linux 64 bits](https://nuts.cozycloud.cc/download/channel/stable/64);